-During the quarter ended 31 March 2021, the Company did not enter into transactions with related parties with the exception of remunerations to directors and key management as disclosed in Note 7 of the consolidated financial statements.
-As at 31 March 2021, the Company owed \$75,000 to directors and key management.
+During the quarter ended 31 March 2022, the Company entered into transactions with directors and key management as disclosed on Note 7 of the consolidated financial statements (unaudited) for the quarter ended 31 March 2022.
+As at 31 March 2022, the Company owed \$89,000 to directors and key management.
+Also, during the quarter ended 31 March 2022, certain related parties of directors and key management received \$44,000 as salary and professional fees on normal commercial terms.